isomerpages/ogp-isomer/_why-and-when-to-use-isomer/Why use Isomer.md

 ### 3. Easy-to-use CMS to manage your content

-IsomerCMS (Content Management System) allows public officers to add, remove and edit content themselves without having to go through a third party.
+IsomerCMS (Content Management System) allows public officers to add, edit and publish content themselves without having to go through a third party.
 [Learn more about IsomerCMS](/isomercms)